What is temporary housing?

 What happens next?

-If we decide we do have a duty to house you in the long term, we'll work with you to find more permanent housing.
+If we do have a duty to house you in the long term, we will make every effort to relieve your homelessness.
+We'll work with you to find more affordable and suitable housing.